 Subject Action Steps Responsible The commencement date and estimated duration of the asbestosremoval work.
 Whether the asbestos is friable asbestos-containing material or non-friable asbestos-containing material.
 Procedural steps to follow when an If friable asbestos-containing material is to be removed, details of the way that the area where the asbestos removal work is to be performed will be enclosed.
 Project unexpected find occurs, continued 9.
 The type of asbestos-containing material.
 Manager occurs, continueu 10.
 The estimated quantity of asbestos to be removed.
 Operations The number of employees who will perform the asbestos removalwork.
 Manager Details of training and experience of those individual employees, ifdifferent to the information notified previously.
 The date of any asbestos register or employer's asbestos register used to prepare the asbestos control plan.
 The Authority may vary the notification requirements by including a specific condition in a licence with respect to the notification.
 Additionally, the Project Manager and the Operations Manager must inform the National QSE Manager Limited asbestos removal work without licence permitted An employer or self-employed person may perform asbestos removal work in relation to non-friable asbestos-containing material if- (a) the area of asbestos-containing material to be removed does notexceed 10 square metres in total; and (b) the total time over which asbestos removal work is performed in any period of 7 days does not exceed 1 hour.
-Project Manager Duty to inform An employer at a workplace must, before asbestos removal work commences at the workplace, inform employees in the immediate and adjacent areas of the workplace of the proposed removal work.
-Identification of asbestos-related activities An employer must identify whether an asbestos-related activity is being carried out at the employer's workplace.
-Project Manager Uncertainty as to presence of asbestos If there is uncertainty (based on reasonable grounds) as to whether an activity is an asbestos-related activity, the employer must- assume that asbestos is present; or arrange for analysis of a sample to be undertaken Project Manager Asbestos register must be obtained If any asbestos-related activities are carried out at an employer's workplace, the employer must obtain- a copy of the asbestos register in relation to the activities; or if there are other employers at the workplace where the activities are carried out, a copy of the employer's asbestos register of each of those other employers The relevant asbestos-related activities are: research involving asbestos sampling or analysis involving suspected asbestos the enclosing or sealing of asbestos hand drilling and cutting of asbestos-containing material Project Manager
+Project Manager Duty to inform An employer at a workplace must, before asbestos removal work commences at Identification of asbestos-related activities sbestos-related out at the employer's workplace.
+Uncertainty as to presence of asbestos resence of Asbestos register must be obtained If any asbestos-related activities are carried out at an employer's workplace, the employer must obtain- a copy of the asbestos register in relation to the activities; or if there are other employers at the workplace where the activities are carried out, a copy of the employer's asbestos register of each of those other employers The relevant asbestos-related activities are: research involving asbestos sampling or analysis involving suspected asbestos the enclosing or sealing of asbestos hand drilling and cutting of asbestos-containing material Project Manager